Rotating BTZ-like black hole and central charges in Einstein-bumblebee gravity: Rotating BTZ-like black hole solution

 \subsection{New black hole solution for $V=\lambda x/2$}

 If the bumblebee potential takes the form of $V=\lambda x/2$, then $V'=\lambda /2$ at its VEV.
-Substituting the solution (\ref{metricf}) into the motion equation (\ref{motion3}), one can obtain the cosmologic constant, i.e., Defining an effective cosmological constant $\Lambda_e=\kappa\lambda/2\varrho$, then the new rotating BTZ-like black hole solution is
+Substituting the solution (\ref{metricf}) into the motion equation (\ref{motion3}), one can obtain the cosmologic constant, i.e., One can see that the Lagrange-multiplier field $\lambda$ is constrained by the cosmological constant and it is not a new freedom.
+Defining an effective cosmological constant $\Lambda_e=\kappa\lambda/2\varrho$, one can see that $\Lambda=(1+\ell)\Lambda_e$.
+If $\ell\rightarrow0$, then $\Lambda_e\rightarrow\Lambda$.
+Then the new rotating BTZ-like black hole solution is

 This metric represents a purely radial LV black hole solution in a 3D spacetime.
-When $j=0$, it is a static BTZ-like black hole solution
+When $j\rightarrow0$, it is a static BTZ-like black hole solution

 which is consistent with the result of Eq.
 (29) in Ref. \cite{ding2023} when $D=3$.

 Its Kretschmann scalar is